qped-eu/mass/src/tutorials/qped-style.md

-# style checker Tutorial
+# Style Checker Tutorial
-This is a quick exemplary tutorial for setting up the style checker in **Quarterfall**.
+This is a quick exemplary tutorial for setting up the Style Checker in **Quarterfall**.

 ## <a name="general-information"></a>General Information
-Style checker checks the code for code style violations with pre-defined rules in Mass.
+Style Checker checks the code for code style violations with pre-defined rules in MASS.
 Although some rules can be from the user customized.
 Every rule has a default value, so you can pick just the editable rules that you want to edit.

 ## <a name="used-example"></a>Used Example